yy2792/VBA_Bloomberg_API_Wrapper/README.md

 # VBA_Bloomberg_API_Wrapper

 This is a VBA class module of a Bloomberg API Wrapper.
-The features of this wrapper include requesting historical (BDH) and reference data (BDP) from VBA.
+The features of this wrapper include requesting historical (BDH) and reference data (BDP) from Bloomberg.

 ## Getting Started